TrystanLea/blog/pages/en/roombyroomheatloss.md

 ### Choosing the right Design Flow Temperature

 Heat pump radiator systems are usually designed to operate at a design flow temperature of 45-50°C at the chosen design outside temperature, for example, -3°C. However, due to commonly overestimated heat loss calculations, the actual required design flow temperature or weather compensation curve setting is often much lower than the calculated design flow temperature.
-Consequently, systems that have had their weather compensation settings tuned after installation can often achieve higher SCOP performance results than initially expected.
+Systems that have had their weather compensation settings tuned after installation can often achieve higher SCOP performance results than initially expected.

 To illustrate this with our house: